sebakara/nextjs_openai_vegetable_describe/README.md

 # Next.js OpenAI Boilerplate

 This is a simplified yet effective Next.js integrated with the OpenAI API application.
-The appklication is a user-friendly interface for writing a name of a vegetable and on submition,  it retrieves the response from the OpenAI API regarding that vegetable including the description and usabilities.
+The application is a user-friendly interface for writing a name of a vegetable and on submition,  it retrieves the response from the OpenAI API regarding that vegetable including the description and usabilities.

 ## Features